 One of the best ways to protect your Android device from malware and increase your mobile security is to use caution when downloading third-party apps.
 Some of these could contain malware.
 An example could be an ad blocker app that only produces more ads on your phone.

 You also want to be sure you keep any permissions locked down at all times.
-When an app asks for permission to make changes to your device, you want to use caution.
-You could be giving administrator privileges to a hacker.
-That could allow cybercriminals to steal your data.
+When an app asks permission to change your device, you want to use caution.
+You could be giving a hacker administrator privileges, which could allow cybercriminals to steal your data.

-Another cybersecurity step to take is keeping your phone’s operating system software updated to the latest version.
-This is crucial to protect your device because the updates could patch security vulnerabilities.
+Another cybersecurity step is keeping your phone’s operating system software updated to the latest version.
+This is crucial to protecting your device because updates could patch security vulnerabilities.

-Finally, be cautious about clicking on any links or downloading attachments from text or SMS messages.
+Finally, be cautious about clicking on links or downloading text or SMS attachments.
 These could be phishing attempts or scams.
-If you don’t recognize the sender, or if something just seems “off,” it’s best to trust your gut.
+If you don’t recognize the sender or something seems “off,” it’s best to trust your gut.

 Consider installing an anti-malware app

 If you do not have an anti-malware app on your Android device, consider installing one.
 It could block potential threats from infecting your phone.
-Popular options include Malwarebytes and Avast.
+Popular options include Bitdefender and Norton 360.
 You will also be able to run regular scans to detect any malware or possible vulnerabilities you may have on your device.

 Anti-malware security apps are made to protect your device from spyware, ransomware, and any other malicious cyber attacks.
-The best antivirus software will help keep hackers from installing different malware variants on your phone.
+The best antivirus apps for Android will help keep hackers from installing different malware variants on your phone.

 Google Play Protect

-Another option you have is to set up automatic scanning on your Android device.
+Another option is to set up automatic scanning on your Android device.
 The best way to do this is by using the Play Protect feature.
 On the Play Protect window, tap the gear icon.
 Switch both sliders on.
 They should turn to green when turned on.
-Follow the steps below to use Google Play Protect to run a manual scan.
+Follow the steps below to run a manual scan using Google Play Protect.

 - Click on your menu button.
 That will be the three-dot icon on the top-left corner of the screen.